Economy of Republic of Cuba (1902–1959): Impact of corruption

 Political corruption was widespread, with multiple administrations marred by scandals and misuse of public funds.
 Presidents and officials frequently engaged in corrupt practices like accepting bribes and embezzling money, undermining public trust and contributing to political instability.

 Economically, corruption led to inefficiencies and stifled competition.
 Government contracts were often awarded based on favoritism, and public funds intended for infrastructure, healthcare, and education were frequently misappropriated.
 The sugar industry, central to Cuba's economy, was not immune, with officials colluding with industry leaders to manipulate prices and production quotas.

 Socially, corruption increased inequality and social injustice, as resources and opportunities were often distributed based on connections rather than merit.
 This fostered resentment among the population, particularly among the lower and middle classes, and deteriorated public services.

 Corruption also facilitated foreign influence, particularly from the United States.
 American businesses often engaged in corrupt dealings with Cuban officials to secure favorable conditions, further entrenching U.S. economic dominance and exacerbating Cuba's dependency on foreign capital.

 Efforts to combat corruption were often met with limited success.
 Reform-minded politicians and activists sought to address corruption through legal reforms and public awareness initiatives, but these were frequently undermined by entrenched interests.

+Employment

+Women

+As of 1953 (when the last census before the revolution was taken), 87,522 women in Cuba were employed as domestic servants, 77,500 women worked for a relative for no pay.
+Only 14% of women worked year-round, approximately 83% of all employed women worked less than ten weeks a year, and 21,000 women were unemployed and seeking work.